OldSneerJaw/synctos/README.md

 ```

 * `hashtable`: An object/hash that, unlike the `object` type, does not declare the names of the properties it supports.
 Additional parameters:
-  * `hashtableKeysValidator`: The validation that is applied to the keys in the object/hash.
+  * `hashtableKeysValidator`: The validation that is applied to each of the keys in the object/hash.
 Undefined by default.
 Additional parameters:
     * `mustNotBeEmpty`: If `true`, empty key strings are not allowed.
 Defaults to `false`.
     * `regexPattern`: A regular expression pattern that must be satisfied for key strings to be accepted.
 Undefined by default.
-  * `hashtableValuesValidator`: The validation that is applied to the values in the object/hash.
+  * `hashtableValuesValidator`: The validation that is applied to each of the values in the object/hash.
 Undefined by default.
 Any validation type may be used.
-For example:
+An example:

 ```
     {